Attributes

 }

-If you add an attribute name to the component tag without assigning it a value, the component receives a boolean true
+If you add an attribute name to a component tag without giving it a value, the component receives the boolean value true internally:

 - js